mediastacks/Randofy/README.md

     ```
 2. **Have Fun!** ✨

+### Customization

+**Categories**: Upon initial run you will get categories.txt in the script's folder - you can remove categories you don't want.

 ### Why Use Randofy?

 - **Broaden Your Horizons**: Discover new music you might never have found otherwise! 🌍🎵